AlexAbades/Camera_Detection/README.md

 # Camera_Detection

-# Do we really need to take in consideration all the possible problems of real life detection ?
+Project where I try to detect in real life the prices from the products using camera detection.

-# We are trying to detect the price, and we can have problems of brightness and reflection but the problems with:
+Do we really need to take in consideration all the possible problems of real life detection ?
-# - Non-Planar objects
+We are trying to detect the price, and we can have problems of brightness and reflection but the problems with:

-# - Unknown layout
+- Non-Planar objects

-# Almost al the prices are in a standard layout, white with black letters or either in orange or other color for
+- Unknown layout

-# the offers.
+Almost al the prices are in a standard layout, white with black letters or either in orange or other color for the offers.

 - How we detect the language of the etiquete:
 	- Take a look on how google translate does it